ashishbhungani97/metamask-extension/development/webpack/README.md

 ### Linting

-Linting is exactly the same as the rest of the MetaMask project.
+Linting is exactly the same as the rest of the BlockStar project.
 To lint the build tool, run the following command:

 ```bash
 yarn lint